Project Articulate: Restorative Justice for People with English as an Additional Language (EAL)

 Do you work with victims of crime with English as an Additional Language?

-Would you like to know more about how best to meet their needs and work effectively with interpreters, widen access to Restorative Justice for this group and fulfill any requirements under the Public Sector Equality Duty?
+Would you like to know more about how best to meet their needs and work effectively with interpreters, widen access to Restorative Justice for this group and fulfil any requirements under the Public Sector Equality Duty?

 Why me?’s Project Articulate seeks to share good practice on this subject, with insights from our events and relevant case studies.